Exclusive!

 television documentary

-be stylish through over 250 years of British fashion history.
+took to be stylish through over 250 years of

-with men allowed to appear at a picnic in their
+summer, with men allowed to appear at a picnic in

-applied to certain shoes, they were nothing like the
+was applied to certain shoes, they were nothing

 century.